RapidAPI/DevRel-Stack-Data/guides/posts/api/post.md

 ---
 title: Introduction to APIs
 description: APIs are used to communicate between two architectures in order to perform CRUD operations.
 Let's take a deeper look at it.
+In this piece, let's take a look at APIs and some of its types.
 publishedDate: 2021-10-06T16:28:30.765Z
 lastModifiedDate: 2021-10-06T16:28:30.765Z
 authors: